etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/etendobi-extensions/etendo-bi-connector.md

 !!! info
-    For more information about Webhooks, visit: Webhooks Events.
+    For more information about Webhooks, visit Webhooks Events.

 ### User API Token window